 - Write your essay in the first person; don’t switch from it to the second (from ‘I’ to ‘you’).

 - To enrich the story, include dialogues where appropriate, memorable details, describe emotions and moods.

 - Try presenting the events in a non-chronological order; you can start telling from the middle or the end.

 - Stay true to yourself; use the autobiography to reflect your personality and experiences.
 Remember about the sense of humor.

 Don’t have enough time or proper writing skills to make a top-notch essay about yourself?
-You can buy an essay or editing/proofreading services at any time from our writing service!
+You can buy essays online any time from our writing service!